Explore 10 sustainable foods to try in France, from local cheese to eco-friendly seafood and seasonal produce.

 #7.
 Sustainable Charcuterie

-Charcuterie is an iconic French tradition, featuring cured meats like sausages, pâtés, and hams.
+Iconic French cuisine dishes like charcuterie features cured meats like saucisson sec, pâtés, and hams.
 While many types of charcuterie can be produced with questionable environmental practices, some options focus on sustainability.

-Look for charcuterie that comes from animals raised on small, family-run farms that emphasize pasture-raised methods and humane practices.
+To ensure ethical standards, look for charcuterie from animals raised on small, family-run farms emphasizing pasture-raised methods and humane practices.
+Choose Label Rouge or AB Organic products for the highest quality and environmental standards.

 Sustainable food options to try include: